mushfek/mushfek.github.io/_researches/api_profiling.md

 ---
 layout: post
-title: REST API Request Profiling and Performance Analysis
+title: REST API Request Profiling and Performance Analysis on Peak-Load
 index: 5
 description: Conducted load testing with Gatling on REST API endpoints to profile API performances from various metrics such as throughput, response time, Database query performance etc. Later optimized the APIs to achieve accepted level of performance.
 ---